MbqIIB/notes/BPM/BPM_URLs.md

 * `config-rest.xml` is not used by any application to get REST service endpoints.
 It is just a convenience.
 * Note: if you want to update hostname and port of dmgr REST servces, 1)shutdown dmgr.
 2)update hostname and port of `REST Services Gateway Dmgr`.
 3)start dmgr.
 4) go to `REST service endpoint registration` and `Resource environment providers > Mashups_Endpoints` and see that values have changed. is not used by any application to get the endpoint of REST services.
 The sole purpose of this file is to document the rest endpoints for display in WAS admin console.
+* There is and admin task to update `config-rest.xml` : `AdminTask.updateRESTServiceProvider`

 #### BPC Explorer
 * The BPC REST APIs are not part of the REST Services Gateway and the endpoints used are configured in `WebSphere application server clusters > SupCluster > Business Process Choreographer Explorer > BPCExplorer_SupCluster`